AddMELAB/LRC_MRM_grain_segmentation_minimalistic/README.md

 `python main.py -d drm_example.npy`

-The program should produce a segmented map of the input DRM datsaet in a few minutes for datasets with resolution < 400 x 400 px.
+The program should produce a segmented map of the input DRM datsaet in a few minutes, at least for datasets with resolution < 400 x 400 px.
+For bigger datasets, it the algorithm can take a long time to run!

 ## Command-line arguments